tytydraco/yessleep/out/Our_Investigation_into_a_Cheating_Spouse_Took_an_Unexpectedly_Dark_Turn_Part_2.md

 “I don’t care.
 I need to see,” she insists, her voice firm despite her obvious anxiety.

 I pull out my phone, hesitating for a moment before opening the gallery.
-I show her the gruesome scene you stumbled upon.
+I show her the gruesome scene we stumbled upon.

 Soriya takes the device, her hands slightly shaking as she views the photos of Zane's mangled, headless body.
 She gasps, her face going pale at the sight of the chaos and carnage.
 "This...
 Chantrea do this?"